sebastian-zieba/sebastian-zieba.github.io/_pages/about.md

 -------

 *email:*
-zieba (at) mpia.de
+sebastian.zieba (at) cfa.harvard.edu

 *address:*
 Sebastian Zieba
-Max-Planck-Institut für Astronomie
+60 Garden Street
-Königstuhl 17
+Cambridge, MA 02138

-69117 Heidelberg
+*office:*
-GERMANY
+B-227

 About me
 --------

 I grew up in Salzburg, Austria.
 After finishing high school, I moved to Innsbruck (Austria) to do my bachelor's and master's in Physics and Astrophysics, respectively.
-I am currently living in Heidelberg and a PhD student at the MPIA (APEx department).
+Between 2020 and 2024 I was living in Heidelberg being a PhD student at the MPIA (APEx department).

-(last revised July 17th, 2024)
+(last revised November 21st, 2024)